 Neversink Mountain Preserve

 The City of Reading is fortunate to be surrounded by several natural treasures including: Neversink Mountain, Mount Penn, and the Schuylkill River.
 Hikes on Neversink Mountain provide breathtaking vistas for enjoyment by all Berks County residents and visitors, most popular are the City Overlook and the Witches Hat (McIlvain Pavilion).
 Neversink Mountain is home to an abundance of flora and fauna.
 Berks Nature manages the 900-acre mountain for both people and wildlife.
 During your visit you may encounter deer, turkeys, a variety of birds, small mammals, amphibians – and Neversink Mountain is known for a diverse population of butterflies and moths.
-Click here to download a trail map.
+Click here to download a new trail map.

 The Gravity Trail connects the Neversink Mountain Preserve to the county-owned Antietam Lake Park.
 Traveling through City of Reading owned Pendora Park, Mineral Spring Park and Egelman’s Park, there are many opportunities to picnic and rest in the public parks and pavilions.
 This linear trail can be hiked in one direction if you shuttle cars, or you can pick a section to create an out-and-back hike.
-Click here to download a trail map.
+Click here to download a new trail map.

 Earl Poole Sanctuary

 This 30+ acre Berks Nature-owned property is the result of a generous land donation in the late 1970’s.
 The site is managed for wildlife and includes a barn, trails, wooded areas, a stream, picnic areas, and is a popular birding site.
 We look forward to sharing this special place with you and introducing you to the native wildflowers, birds, and insects that call our property “home”.
 This property is perfect for quiet nature walks.
-Click here to download a trail map.
+Click here to download a new trail map.

 Angelica Creek Trail